 You can expand your search to other areas, too.
-But each one will have a star rating, reviews, and photos of past projects for you to peruse.
+Each one will have a star rating, reviews, and photos of past projects for you to peruse.
 You can contact them straight from the website.

-Type in your search, and then you’ll go through a list of questions to determine your location, the amount of changes you want, where you are in the process, desired completion timing, funding, and more details about the building.
+To navigate Angie, type in your search, and then you’ll go through a list of questions to determine your location, the changes you want, where you are in the process, the desired completion timing, funding, and more details about the building.

-At the end of the questions, you can either have a matched list emailed to you, or browse a directory.
-You’ll instantly see a list of Angie’s List Certified contractors.
+At the end of the questions, you can either have a matched list emailed to you or browse a directory.
+You’ll instantly see a list of Angie-certified contractors.